evilwb/APRac2/docs/setup_en.md

 - Use the Correct Version of the Game

   - Ensure your ISO of Ratchet & Clank 2 is the supported version:
-    - Platform: `Playstaion2` (None of the Playstation3 versions are supported.)
+    - Platform: `PlayStation 2` (None of the PlayStation 3 versions are supported.)
     - Version: `1.01`
     - Serial: `SCUS-97268`
     - CRC: `38996035`